At a glance

 About Hands-On Directing: Part One

 The director is ultimately responsible for every image and sound that appears on the screen.
-Learn the art and craft of film directing by getting behind the camera and shooting a scene yourself with Patrick Tucker.
-That’s why this weekend masterclass is called Hands-on Directing.
+Learn the art and craft of film directing by getting behind the camera and shooting a scene yourself with Simon Hunter.
+That’s why this weekend masterclass is called Hands-on Film Directing.

 This intensive weekend masterclass teaches students the techniques behind maximising the performance of the cast while realising the importance of the ultimate audience – the camera.
 Attendees will be given a number of practical exercises to undertake, including directing a short dramatic scene.